tombra1984/LHL-ClusteringProject/README.md

 # mini-project-III
-This project uses bank customer informations to identify the different types of customers and how they behaviours finacially.
+This project uses bank customer informations to identify the different types of customers and how they behave finacially.

 ### Topics